 Joe Russo and his first wife converted to the Baptist religion in May 1965 when Frankie and Mary Valli did, along with DeVito, Gaudio, and Massi.
 Joe Russo lives in his native Newark, but also has a residence in Los Angeles.

 Herbie Mandel Biography

-Herbie Mandel is an American record producer and blues singer.
-He is best known for being the executive producer of the rock band the Four Seasons from 1960 to the present day.
+Herbie Mandel is a retired American record producer and blues singer.
+He is best known for being the executive producer of the rock band the Four Seasons from 1960 to 2022.
 Mandel is a devout Reform Jew and has Asperger’s Syndrome, and his height is 6 feet, 8 inches.
-He is also a patriotic Republican and has supported Republicans such as Arizona Senator Barry Goldwater and Presidents Ronald Reagan and Alan Keyes.
+He is also a patriotic Republican and has supported Republicans such as Arizona Senator Barry Goldwater and Presidents Ronald Reagan, Alan Keyes, and Donald Trump.

 In September 1959, when Mandel and Crewe signed the band that soon became known as the Four Seasons to a recording contract, it was arranged that Mandel would be their executive producer, and that Crewe would be their co-producer.
 When not working with the Seasons, Mandel sometimes produced without Crewe’s involvement, and vice-versa.
 When the band adopted “The Four Seasons” as their official name, they became exclusively a rock band upon Mandel’s suggestion.
 Thus, the Four Seasons became the first major rock band to get its start in the 1960s.